 Commonly, integration projects come from need to connect one existing platform to another, for example ServiceNow to Jira.
 However, many businesses then see the advantage of adding more applications and services to their network of integrated applications, so that they may extend the benefits of software integrations to a wide range of people and teams around the business.

 One of the main setback businesses experience with iPaaS, is the length and cost of the implementations. iPaaS providers typically place a large amount of heavy lifting on the end users and mirror the working practices of old-fashioned integration methodologies.
-Many IT leaders are now finding ways round these time and costs limitations, by moving towards Next Generation iPaaS technologies and techniques (learn more about Next Generation iPaaS).
+Many IT leaders are now finding ways round these time and costs limitations, by moving towards Next Generation iPaaS technologies and techniques that will automate your manual integration tasks.

 What is EiPaaS / enterprise integration?